smeyusuf-lang/biochem-coding-projects/project-b-elisa-4pl/README.md

 ## Overview
 ELISAs are widely used to quantify proteins, hormones, or other biomolecules.
-Data are typically processed in Excel, but this approach can be hard to reproduce and share.
+Data are often processed in Excel, but this approach can be difficult to reproduce and share.
-Here, the analysis is carried out in R to ensure the workflow is transparent, reproducible, and version-controlled.
+Here, the analysis is carried out entirely in R to ensure the workflow is transparent, reproducible, and version-controlled.

 ---